tywood01/GDPTK/README.md

 - **Noise and Colors Debugging**

 ## Sources:
-This is a collection of combining and simplifying other people's project to create a flexible starting project.
+This is a collection of combining and simplifying other people's project to create a flexible starting project. <br>
-Some inspiration was taken from the following sources: https://www.redblobgames.com/maps/terrain-from-noise/#elevation-redistribution https://docs.godotengine.org/en/3.0/tutorials/3d/vertex_displacement_with_shaders.html https://godotshaders.com/shader/wandering-clipmap-stylized-terrain/
+Some inspiration was taken from the following sources: <br>
+https://www.redblobgames.com/maps/terrain-from-noise/#elevation-redistribution
+https://docs.godotengine.org/en/3.0/tutorials/3d/vertex_displacement_with_shaders.html
+https://godotshaders.com/shader/wandering-clipmap-stylized-terrain/